 Many investors often base their investment decision on whether a stock is undervalued or overvalued or whether it has excellent competitive advantages or other qualitative measures.
 Nelson believes this a great start but it's an incomplete assessment, as stocks can stay undervalued or overvalued for decades (and some stocks may never converge to an estimated intrinsic value).
-Only when there is buying or selling in the stock based on its overvalued or undervalued state does a value.
+Only when there is buying or selling in the stock based on its overvalued or undervalued state does a stock actually converge to its intrinsic value.
 Investors are highly dependent on other investors' actions (buying a stock drives its price higher, all else equal).